Written by our Ophthalmologist, Dr Andrew Logan.

 Causes of Diabetic Retinopathy

 Diabetic retinopathy, also known as diabetic eye disease, occurs in people who have type one diabetes or type two diabetes.
 It occurs because of the biochemical changes in the blood due to diabetes, which causes damaged blood vessels in the retina, and can lead to severe loss of vision if untreated.
-Up to 80% of people who have had diabetes for more than 20 years will develop diabetic retinopathy, and the longer the person has diabetes, the greater the chance that they will develop diabetic retinopathy.
+Up to 80% of people who have had diabetes for more than 20 years will develop diabetic retinopathy.
+The longer the person has diabetes, the greater the chance that they will develop diabetic retinopathy.

 If untreated, diabetic retinopathy usually steadily progresses.
 In its early stages, known as non-proliferative diabetic retinopathy, vision may be completely normal.
 The only way to detect early non-proliferative retinopathy is to have an eye examination by an ophthalmologist or optometrist.
 With progression, abnormal blood vessels develop at the back of the eye.
 This is known as proliferation.
 These abnormal blood vessels can bleed, leak fluid into the retina (known as oedema) or cause scarring and can eventually cause severe and irreparable loss of vision.